MolochVentures/moloch/README.md

 So long as the current time (`now`) is greater than the `endTime` of the current period (meaning the period is over), the `currentPeriod` is incremented by one and then the `startTime` and the `endTime` for the next `Period` are set as well.

-When the `currentPeriod` is incremented, the `currentProposal` is also incremented if there are pending proposals still in the queue.
+When the `currentPeriod` is incremented, if there are still pending proposals in the queue then `pendingProposals` is decremented.
 ```
     function updatePeriod() public {
         while (now >= periods[currentPeriod].endTime) {